 The Baseline: Yamaha Ténéré 700

-The Ténéré was released in July 2019 in Europe (roughly at time of publication), in December 2019 in Australia, and has a release date of July 2020 in the USA.
+The Ténéré was released in July 2019 in Europe (roughly at time of publication), in December 2019 in Australia, and in July 2020 in the USA, mid-pandemic.

 Here are how the specs shake out.
-You can't ride a spec sheet, but for now, you also can't ride a Ténéré.
+You can't ride a spec sheet, but it gives you an idea.
 So, enjoy!

 - Engine: 689cc 2-cylinder (270-degree crank)